xeolabs/xeolabs.github.com/_posts/2017-3-19-xeogl-and-zspace.md

  });
  {% endhighlight %}

  Our model is the red reciprocating saw shown in the third thumbnail above.
-We've also attached a [Rotate](http://xeogl.org/docs/classes/Rotate.html) to our GLTFModel, just to tip it upright so that we can see it more clearly.
+I've also attached a [Rotate](http://xeogl.org/docs/classes/Rotate.html) to our GLTFModel, just to tip it upright so that we can see it more clearly.

- <br>Now, to view the model on the zSpace display, we'll simply create a [ZSpaceEffect](http://xeogl.org/docs/classes/ZSpaceEffect.html):
+ <br>Now, to view the model on the zSpace display, I'll simply create a [ZSpaceEffect](http://xeogl.org/docs/classes/ZSpaceEffect.html):

  {% highlight javascript %}
  var zspaceEffect = new ZSpaceEffect();